Gabrielle Anwar

-Gabrielle Anwar (born 4 February 1970) is a British-American actress.
-She is known for her television roles as Sam Black in the second series of Press Gang, as Margaret Tudor in the first season of The Tudors, as Lady Tremaine in the seventh season of Once Upon a Time, and for her starring role as Fiona Glenanne on the USA network television series Burn Notice (2007–2013).
-Anwar is also known for the 1991 film Wild Hearts Can't Be Broken, for dancing tango with Al Pacino in the 1992 film Scent of a Woman, and for the 1993 films Body Snatchers and For Love or Money.
+Gabrielle Anwar (born 4 February 1970) is an English actress.
+She is known for her television roles as Sam Black in the second series of Press Gang, as Margaret Tudor in the first season of The Tudors, as Lady Tremaine in the seventh season of Once Upon a Time, and for her starring role as Fiona Glenanne on the USA network television series Burn Notice (2007–13).

-Early life
+Early life and education

-Anwar was born in Laleham, Surrey, west of central London, England.
+Anwar was born in Laleham, Surrey.
 Her mother was Shirley Hills, an English actress, show host, and chef.
-Her father is Tariq Anwar, an Indian-born Pakistani and British film producer and editor of Indian films.
+Her father is Tariq Anwar, an Indian-British film producer and editor.
 Her paternal grandmother, Edith Reich, was an Austrian Jew, while her paternal grandfather was an Indian Muslim.

-Anwar attended Laleham C of E Primary and Middle School from 1975 to 1982; an end-of-term St Trinian's sketch in the school concert of 1982 gave an early indication of her theatrical leanings.
-She studied drama and dance at the Italia Conti Academy of Theatre Arts in London.
+She attended Laleham C of E Primary and Middle School from 1975 to 1982; an end-of-term St Trinian's sketch in the school concert of 1982 gave an early indication of her theatrical leanings.
+Anwar studied drama and dance at the Italia Conti Academy of Theatre Arts in London.